 The average cost of illegal drugs on the street is also affected by location.
 Cities with high populations tend to have more people buying drugs in them.
 This demand allows for prices to be lower than in a rural area where there are not many buyers.
 Big cities are also likely to have more drug dealers, and competition can keep prices low.

+The purity of drugs also affects the cost.
+Illegal drugs are usually cut with substances that are similar in appearance.
 Some cutting agents are harmless.
-Others are deadly—like fentanyl, a synthetic opioid that can kill a human at a dose of 2 mg.
+Others, such as fentanyl, are deadly.
 Buyers do not always know what is mixed into the drugs they get on the street.
 The result may be unexpected overdose or negative health effects due to adulterants that shouldn’t be ingested.

 There is also a cost to society when individuals are incarcerated for drug-related crimes.
-These crimes include drug possession, trafficking, and violent acts committed during drug deals or as a result of drug effects.
-Holding a prisoner is expensive, and communities rife with drug trafficking tend to be less safe.
+These crimes include drug possession, trafficking, and violent acts committed during drug deals or as a result of the drug’s effects.
+A recent study of heroin use disorder in the U.S. found that the annual societal cost of related healthcare and incarcerations is around 51.2 billion dollars.

 - damaged relationships